Weyl metrisability of two-dimensional projective structures: The flat case

-\begin{theorem} The Weyl structures which are compatible with the canonical flat projective structure on the $2$-sphere are in one-to-one correspondence with the smooth conics (i.e.~a smooth algebraic curves of degree $2$) $C \subset \mathbb{CP}^2$ without real points. \end{theorem} The proof can be adapted from~\cite[Theorem 9]{MR1466165}, the reason for this will be explained in \S4.
-For the moment we give the full argument for the reader's convenience. \begin{proof} Suppose $[g,\beta]$ is a Weyl structure on $S^2$ which is compatible with the canonical flat projective structure.
-Then by Theorem \ref{main} and Example \ref{flat} $[g] : S^2 \to \cip$ is a complex submanifold and hence by Chow's Theorem $C:=[g](S^2)\subset \cip$ is a smooth algebraic curve whose genus is $0$, since its the image of the $2$-sphere under a section of a fiber bundle.
-Note that by standard results of algebraic geometry the genus $g$ and degree~$d$ of a smooth plane algebraic curve satisfy the relation It follows that $C$ is either a line or a conic.
-Since every line in $\mathbb{CP}^2$ has a real point, $C$ must be a conic.
+\begin{corollary} The Weyl connections on the $2$-sphere whose unparametrised geo\-desics are the great circles are in one-to-one correspondence with the smooth quad\-rics (i.e. smooth algebraic curves of degree $2$) $\mathcal{C} \subset \mathbb{CP}^2$ without real points. \end{corollary} \begin{remark} The proof can be adapted from~\cite[Theorem 9]{MR1466165}.\footnote{The reason for this is a duality between certain Finsler and Weyl surfaces as reported by Robert L. Bryant in his talk ``Aufwiedersehen Surfaces, revisited'' at the ICM 2006.} The proof given here relies on Theorem \ref{main} and Proposition \ref{biholo}.
+Another proof could be given by using results from~\cite{MR1979367,lebrunmason}. \end{remark} \begin{proof}[Proof of Corollary \ref{quadrics}] Suppose $\nabla$ is a Weyl connection for some conformal structure $[g]$ on $\mathbb{S}^2$ whose geodesics are the great circles.
+Then by Theorem \ref{main} and Proposition \ref{biholo} $[g] : \mathbb{S}^2 \to \cip$ is a holomorphic curve and hence by Chow's Theorem $\mathcal{C}=[g](\mathbb{S}^2)\subset \cip$ is a smooth algebraic curve whose genus is $0$, since its the image of the $2$-sphere under a section of a fibre bundle.
+Note that by standard results of algebraic geometry, the genus $g$ and degree~$d$ of a smooth plane algebraic curve satisfy the relation $g=(d-1)(d-2)/2$.
+It follows that $\mathcal{C}$ is either a line or a quadric.
+Since every line in $\mathbb{CP}^2$ has a real point, $\mathcal{C}$ must be a quadric.